ashmitahaldar/tp/docs/UserGuide.md

 ### [Listing all contacts : `list`](#toc) <a name="list"></a>

 Shows a list of all contacts in the address book.
+Also pulls up statistics dashboard.

 Format: `list`

+### [Pulling up statistics : `stats`](#toc) <a name="stats"></a>

+Shows a statistical summary of all the contacts inside LinkedUp.
+The details displayed will reflect the overall information and will not change unless core data is changed.
+E.g `filter`, `find` will not update the stats, but for `delete`, `tag` etc will cause statistics to update.

+For user optimisation, we have also configured `add` and `edit` (not the shortcut) to switch the display to the target contact instead of the stats to allow users to track their major changes.

+Format: `stats`

 ### [Editing a contact : `edit`](#toc) <a name="edit"></a>